yufeizhao/yufeizhao.github.io/pm/index.md

 ## Homework

 [**Problem set**](ps.pdf): a list of problems for practice.
-A subset of these problems will be designated as to-be-turned in.
+A subset of these problems will be designated as to-be-turned in by midnight of each due date.
 You should only submit the designated problems.

 | Problem set | Due date  |
 |:---------------:|:-----------:|